Ivor the Engine: Background

 Having produced the live Alexander the Mouse, (Note: Paper puppets, moved by magnets and filmed in real-time.) and the stop motion animated The Journey of Master Ho for his employers Associated Rediffusion/ITV in partnership with Firmin, Oliver Postgate and his partner set up Smallfilms in a disused cow shed at Firmin's home in Blean, near Canterbury, Kent.

-Ivor the Engine was Smallfilms' first production, and drew inspiration from Postgate's World War II encounter with Welshman Denzyl Ellis, a former railway locomotive fireman with the Royal Scot train, who described how steam engines came to life when you spent time steaming them up in the morning.
+Ivor the Engine was Smallfilms' first production, and drew inspiration from Postgate's World War II encounter with Welshman Denzyl Ellis, a former railway locomotive fireman with the Royal Scot train, who described how steam locomotives came to life when he heated them with steam in the morning.
 Postgate decided to locate the story to North Wales, as it was more inspirational than the flat terrain of the English Midlands.
-The story lines drew heavily on, and were influenced by, the works of South Wales poet Dylan Thomas.
+The story lines drew heavily on, and were influenced by the works of South Wales poet Dylan Thomas.

 Production

 Ivor the Engine used stop motion animation, of cardboard cut-outs painted with watercolours.

 The series was originally made for black and white television by Smallfilms for Associated Rediffusion in 1958, but was later revived in 1975 when new episodes in colour were produced for the BBC.

-The series was written, animated and narrated by Oliver Postgate.
-Peter Firmin provided the artwork.
+The series was written, animated and narrated by Oliver Postgate, while Peter Firmin provided the artwork.
 The sound effects were endearingly low-tech, with the sound of Ivor's puffing made vocally by Postgate himself.
 The music was composed by Vernon Elliott and predominantly featured a solo bassoon, to reflect the three notes of Ivor's whistle.